Abhinandan-Pal/Bias-Detection-Plot/README.md

 1) It gives an idea of a correlation between two variables.
 2) It helps us to detect bias in the dataset.
 3) As it is based on quantile values, issues with too many data points in a close range are dealt with.
-4) Unlike the scatter plot for finding correlation, we can get an idea of how many data points are in a region based on colour.
+4) Unlike the scatter plot for finding a correlation, we can get an idea of how many data points are in a region based on colour.

 ## Disadvantages of this plot
 1) it is slower as it involves a few background calculation.